CTP:A Causal Interpretable Model for Non-Communicable Disease Progression Prediction: Discussion

 This study has two advantages and two shortcomings.
-The first advantage is that we have fully evaluated the model's performance in causal discovery, trajectory prediction, and quantitatively and qualitatively evaluated the model's performance in intervention effect analysis.
-It comprehensively explains that our model can be used for prognostic prediction and intervention effect analysis of long-term disease evolution trajectories.
+The first advantage is that we have fully evaluated the model's performance in causal discovery and trajectory prediction.
+We also quantitatively and qualitatively evaluated the model's performance in treatment effect analysis.
+It comprehensively explains that our model can be used for prognostic prediction and treatment effect analysis of long-term disease progression trajectories.
 Previous studies usually do not focus on predicting an entire trajectory, but only on the prognosis at a single isolated time point.
-And previous research generally deals with causal discovery and intervention effect analysis separately, with few studies completing a full inference of causal discovery and intervention effect analysis.
+Previous research generally deals with causal discovery and treatment effect analysis separately, with few studies completing a full inference of causal discovery and treatment effect analysis.
 The second advantage is that we conducted comprehensive experiments.
 In this study, we chose a real public clinical dataset, two simulated Alzheimer's disease amyloid deposition datasets, and two completely simulated high-dimensional datasets for analysis.
 At the same time, we chose five related models published in recent years as baselines, fully proving the superior performance and universality of the CTP model.
 This study also has two shortcomings.
-The first shortcoming is that we assumed that the causal structure of the data constitutes a directed acyclic graph, which means that our model cannot handle feedback phenomena in dynamic time series systems.
+The first shortcoming is that we assumed that the causal structure of the data constitutes a DAG, which means that our model cannot handle feedback phenomena in dynamic time series systems.
 The second shortcoming is that we only conducted complete experiments on simulated datasets.
-We only conducted predictive analysis of prognosis trajectories on real datasets.
 In future research, we will try to evaluate the performance of model results in causal analysis on real datasets.